Instituto Tecnologico de Monterrey University Exchange

 In this exchange program, you will enroll directly in classes at the Instituto Tecnológico de Monterrey (ITESM) Campus Querétaro.
 At the ITESM Querétaro you can study Business, Communications, Digital Art, Marketing, Accounting, Agriculture, Engineering, and Architecture.
 The ITESM Querétaro campus has been recognized as one of the best options to pursue studies in Latin America and offers the best University facilities in the region.
 ITESM Querétaro is a private university that enrolls approximately 7,000 undergraduate students.
 Its impressive campus includes classrooms equipped with multimedia technology, 120 specialized laboratories, a new Technology Park, gymnasium/auditorium, new residence halls, specialized buildings, and wireless internet connection for the entire campus.
 About 40% of all courses offered at the ITESM Querétaro are taught in English.
-In order for you to take classes in Spanish, you need to reach the Intermediate II level (B2) on a Spanish placement test before your arrival.
+In order for you to take classes in Spanish, you need to reach the high intermediate level (B2) on a Spanish placement test before your arrival.
 In addition to taking courses, you may enroll in a 5-credit internship course at a company or at a social organization.
 In addition to the regular classes offered to local students, you will be able to enroll in special classes designed for exchange students, such as Mexican Culture, six different levels of Spanish language, and Doing Business in Mexico.

 The academic year at ITESM Querétaro is organized in two semesters.
 The first semester runs from early August to early December and the second semester from early January to early May.
 The university offers a comprehensive curriculum with courses available in several disciplines.
 International students can select courses from different disciplines or combine courses with internship hours.
 A full-time internship option with a company is also available.
 The majority of Tec courses encompass 48 hours of face-to-face time in the classroom (3 hours a week during the semester).
 ITESM lecturers and professors tend to promote team projects, oral presentations, and active student participation in class.
 Homework is assigned on a regular basis.
 In order to pass a class, 80% classroom attendance is required.